-The members of the Company's Board of Directors as at 31 December 2023 and at the date of this report are presented on page 1.
-None of the current members, were members of the Board of Directors throughout the year ended 31 December 2023.
+The members of the Company's Board of Directors as at 31 December 2024 and at the date of this report are presented on page 1.
+All of them were members of the Board of Directors throughout the year ended 31 December 2024.